Inside Jana Kramer's Long Road Back to Happiness After So Many Heartbreaks

 "Ten out of 10 women would have probably left in Jana's shoes and situation," Chaussin also told E!
 News.
 "But over time, she was able to see that she wanted to work on it.
 She wanted to fight and against all family members, friends, everyone around her in her circle, against all their advice, she chose to stay.
 And that still blows my mind to this day."

+Meanwhile, they continued to go to therapy, both together and individually, and the former CW starlet said that, sometimes, since couples counseling is so close by, she would walk home alone a session to clear her head.

-And now they'll be spending their first Christmas as a family of four.
-Kramer can't deal with idle hands, they don't suit her anxiety, so the decorations have been up for awhile and she's had to resort to planning for what life will be like as a mother of two, understanding that she was going to have to wait to pursue the hobbies she's interested in—tennis and teaching Jolie to ice skate, to name a couple—until after their son was born.
+Awaiting the birth of her second child, Kramer couldn't deal with idle hands, they don't suit her anxiety, so the Christmas decorations went up early as she envisioned what life would be like as a mother of two.
+At the time, she couldn't wait to pursue certain activities—tennis and teaching Jolie to ice skate, to name a couple—after her son was born.

 "...everyone says oh baby is coming soon so enjoy the downtime.
 A little insight to me....I don't do well with downtime!" she noted on Instagram.

-On Tuesday, Kramer shared Jolie's last school drop-off "before the big day."
-On Wednesday, alongside a family photo she wrote, "No denying there is a giant baby in this photo!
-Family of 3 about to be 4!!!! #holysh*t."

-And on Thursday, they shared that Jace had arrived.
+On Nov 29, 2018, they shared that Jace had arrived.
 "Our hearts are so full," Kramer wrote.
 "Thank you to all of our friends and family..and all of you who have supported Mike and I, and our growing family."

+Caussin recorded the whole thing, including Kramer being prepped to have a C-section, for the podcast.

+Asked why Whine Down had found such a devoted audience, Kramer told E!
+News in September at iHeartRadio's SoCalCountry festival, "Because we don't hold back and we talk about real stuff and we don't sugarcoat anything and we're not like, 'Our marriage is perfect.'
+No, we actually got into a fight on the way here and we're going to talk about it.
+We are very open and honest about our struggles, which then opens the door for our listeners to have that same experience and be able to relate."

-In the meantime, Kramer and Caussin have continued to, in no uncertain terms, work on their marriage.
-They still go to therapy, both together and individually, and the former CW starlet says that, sometimes, since couples counseling is so close by, she'll walk home alone to clear her head.
+In the meantime, Kramer and Caussin continued to, in no uncertain terms, work on their marriage.

-"I wish it was a complete fairy tale and perfect, but it's not," she said on the first Whine Down With Jenna Kramer.
+"I wish it was a complete fairy tale and perfect, but it's not," she said on the premiere of Whine Down.
 "At the end of the day, it could be—if you really, truly work on it, and both partners are willing to work on it, then you can have a beautiful relationship."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.